basharjehadi/smart-rental-platform-clean/README.md

 *[Real-Time Chat Interface]*
 *[Payment Processing Flow]*

-## Contributing
+## Development & Collaboration

-1. Fork the repository
+This is a private commercial project.
+For internal development:

-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+1. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+2. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+3. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+4. Create a Pull Request for review

-## License
+## License & Usage

-This project is licensed under the MIT License - see the LICENSE file for details.
+This is proprietary software owned by Smart Rental Platform.
+All rights reserved.

-## Support
+## Support & Contact

-For support and questions, please open an issue in the GitHub repository or contact the development team.
+For internal support and questions, please contact the development team directly.

 ---